FDUK/exhibition/journey/manchester.md

 title: 			"A Negro Hercules"
 city:			"Manchester"
 image: 			"manchester.jpg"
-imageCaption: 	"John Mortimer, ‘Mercantile Manchester, Past and Present’, 1896, British Library Flickr"
+imageCaption: 	"Manchester.
+John Mortimer, ‘Mercantile Manchester, Past and Present’, 1896, British Library Flickr"
 ---

 Douglass was popular in the industrial north of England.